ashiina/aws-lambda-datafetcher-sample/README.md

 7. If the `nonce` matches, the data is considered valid, is returned to the `callback` function of `fetchData()`.

 8. Finally it will call `sqs.deleteMessage()` to delete the message it successfully received.

-### Implications
-Being able to fetch data just with Lambda & SQS means that entire application backends can be made just with this technology and a database; Without managing any EC2 instances (a 2-Tier architecture, in AWS terms).

-This proof-of-concept only uses `fetch_id` as a primary key to retrieve data, but this idea can be extended to executing more complex queries, or even passing raw SQL queries over Lambda into RDS.

-### Limitations
-Since this fetching goes through multiple HTTP request, the response time is not optimal (3~5 seconds on my environment).